mannduuu07-png/ecommerce-funnel-analysis/README.md

 ## Key Findings
 - Payment success rate remained stable at 95.7% across regions and devices
-- Minimal gap between new and returning users (0.04%p), indicating systemic rather than behavioral issues
+- Minimal gap between new and returning users (0.04%p), suggesting failure drivers are not user-segment-specific
 - 95% overlap between sessions and transactions suggests dataset bias toward completed purchases
-- Of 42,621 non-converting sessions, 15.3% dropped off at ADD_TO_CART, making cart abandonment the highest-impact intervention point
+- Of 42,621 non-converting sessions, 15.3% dropped off at ADD_TO_CART, identifying cart abandonment as the highest-impact intervention point

 ## Recommendation
-Implement targeted re-engagement strategies (e.g., push notifications or promo incentives within a few hours of cart activity) to recover high-intent users abandoning at the cart stage.
+Prioritize targeted re-engagement strategies (e.g., push notifications or promo incentives within a few hours of cart activity) to recover high-intent users abandoning at the cart stage.

 ## Business Interpretation
 Shifted focus from payment system performance to user behavior optimization, prioritizing cart abandonment recovery as the key lever for conversion improvement.